NYUAppSec/appsec_hw3/README.md

 minikube start
 ```

-You will also need to set things up so that docker will use minikube, by running:
+You will also need to set things up so that docker will use minikube by running:

 ```
 eval $(minikube docker-env)
 ```

 Next, we need to build the Dockerfiles Kubernetes will use to create the
 cluster.
 This can be done using the following lines, assuming you are in the
 root directory of the repository.